ufosc/Club_Website_2/CONTRIBUTING.md

 This repository adheres to Javascript Standard syntax described [here](https://standardjs.com/).
 Contributors can run `npm run lint` to list syntax issues that need to be fixed for adherence, or `npm run fix` to (try to) automatically fix some of them.

 Maintainers are responsible for enforcement.
+## Labels
+Refer to this guideline on what labels to use and look for when deciding on what to contribute to.
+- `bug/error`: Something isn't working properly.
+- `difficulty`: How hard the issue is to resolve (easy, medium, hard).
+- `discussion`: Should be discussed before moving forward.
+- `documentation`: Related to the documentation.
+- `duplicate`: It already exists.
+- `good first issue`: Friendly for beginners to work on.
+- `help wanted`: Someone is needed to work on it.
+- `priority`: How important it needs to be worked on (low, medium, high).
+- `proposal`: Brings up a new idea.
+- `question`: Requesting more information.
+- `wontfix`: Won't be worked on anymore.

 ## Maintainers
 1. Review all PRs before merging.
 2. When upgarding the release version: